wf1101/xuezhandaodi/README.txt

-in this case, game will never end.
+In this case, game will never end.
 47 or 5 needs more than 3 lines to connect a target.